amiguelnobrega/amiguelnobrega/README.md

 ## 🚀 About Me

-- 🔭 I'm currently working as a Manager at a famous Macau law firm, being responsible for operations control and overseeing all business units.
+- 🔭 I'm currently working as a Manager at a famous Macau law firm, responsible for operations control and overseeing all business units.
-- 📝 I have a portfolio website where I detail my professional experiences [amiguelnobrega.github.io/portfolio](https://amiguelnobrega.githu.io/portfolio/).
+- 📝 I have a portfolio website detailing my professional experiences [amiguelnobrega.github.io/portfolio](https://amiguelnobrega.github.io/portfolio/).
 - 🌐 I have been seeking knowledge in the analytics field through online training, and in my portfolio are a few examples of related projects.
 - ✍️ My completed certificates are also available on the website.